 For a lunch break, drive about a mile east on Melrose Avenue to La Brea Avenue for:

 3. Take a Break: Pink's Hot Dogs

-Why anyone would stand in line for an hour to buy a hot dog is way beyond me, but on weekends the line wraps around the building at Pink's Hot Dogs, an L.A. icon that's been dishing dogs since 1939.
-About 2,000 of them are served every day in more than 20 varieties, including a heartburn-inducing chili dog made from a secret chili formula that will stick with you for days.
+On weekends the line wraps around the building at Pink's Hot Dogs, an L.A. icon that's been dishing dogs since 1939.
+About 2,000 of them are served every day in more than 20 varieties, including a heartburn-inducing chili dog made from a secret formula that will stick with you for days.
 If the line's doable, give it a try.
 709 N. La Brea Ave. (at Melrose Ave.).
-323/931-4223.

 Drive south on La Brea Avenue for about a mile, then turn right (west) onto Wilshire Boulevard.
 About 10 blocks down on your right side is:

 There's something about this odorous swamp of gooey asphalt oozing to the earth's surface that's fascinating.
 Perhaps it's the La Brea Tar Pits' location: smack-dab in the middle of Los Angeles, the last place you'd expect to find this truly bizarre primal pool of hot tar that's been bubbling from the earth for more than 40,000 years.
 Nearly 400 species of mammals, birds, amphibians, and fish—many of which are now extinct—walked, crawled, landed, swam, or slithered into the sticky sludge, got stuck in the worst way, and stayed forever.
 It looks like a fake Disney set, complete with cement mastodons in the throes of certain death, wailing from hidden speakers.
 If you have time, stop in the adjacent Page Museum, which houses the largest and most diverse collection of Ice Age plants and animals in the world.